reactjs/rfcs/text/0000-suspense-transitions.md

 # Alternatives

-Two designs have been proposed, but by no means are these the only possible mental models that allow for transitions for suspense.
+Two designs have been proposed, but by no means are these the only possible mental models that allow for transitions to be provided from suspense.
+I think what is most critical is that the fallback and children components are drilled the necessary props to also know when suspense is "waiting" and when it is not "waiting".

 # Adoption strategy